RedPitaya/redpitaya-knowledgebase/teaching/Measuring ucertainty.rst

 Voltage range per level = (±20V) / 16384 = ±0.00122

-This means that the voltage resolution of your measurement system is approximately ±0.00122, but we only read the values with 0.01 accuracy to make the calculations simpler.
+This means that the voltage resolution of your measurement system is approximately ±0.00122.

 **Calculating standart deviation**